Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 # Power Management

-## September 1st, 2020
-* Q&A: Any plans to get rid of Nuclear Waste? https://www.youtube.com/watch?v=cxWdU5_ai-0

-## September 15th, 2020
-* Q&A: Is there a plan to deal with Nuclear Waste? https://www.youtube.com/watch?v=Eo_4p0KSPSY

 ## September 29th, 2020
 * Q&A: Are there any Green Energy options in the game? https://www.youtube.com/watch?v=9eBugtyk8U0
-* Q&A: System that destroyed Nuclear Waste wouldn't be bad? https://www.youtube.com/watch?v=1nSztPm_B14
 * Q&A: Why is there a trade-off with Nuclear Power but not with Coal or Oil? https://www.youtube.com/watch?v=DYy7NpZ7qYA

 ## October 20th, 2020